Hello and welcome back for the next blog on insolvency topics from Purnells.

 To explain the options it might be useful to consider an illustrative case study.
 Let’s say that the name of your company is Myco Ltd and that your supplier who has obtained a CCJ against Myco Ltd for £35,000 is called Supplier Ltd. The options open to Supplier Ltd to enforce the CCJ against your company are as follows:

 - Instruct bailiffs or sheriffs to seize assets owned by Myco Ltd. This action and the Court Order is called a warrant of execution.
-More information on this option can be found by clicking on the link.
+More information on this option can be found by following the link.

-- In the further alternative, Supplier Limited could also serve a statutory demand against Myco Limited as a preliminary to issuing a Winding Up Petition against Myco Ltd. More information on this option can be found by clicking on the link.
+- In the further alternative, Supplier Limited could also serve a statutory demand against Myco Limited as a preliminary to issuing a Winding Up Petition against Myco Ltd. More information on this option can be found by following the link.

 - The directors of Supplier Ltd might, as a further option, obtain an Order of the Court to have the Director of MyCo Ltd examined in Court.
 This is known as an Oral Examination.
 The purpose of an Oral Examination is to determine what properties or other assets are owned by Myco Ltd. Once Supplier Ltd knows what assets Myco Limited owns then Supplier Ltd can better decide which one of the above types of enforcement action is most likely to bear fruit.